Consumer Medicine Information

 Do not take JURNISTA beyond the expiry date (month and year) printed on the pack.

 If you take this medicine after the expiry date has passed, it may not work as well.

-Do not give JURNISTA to babies or children, women in premature labour or patients who are in a coma.
+Do not give JURNISTA to babies or children, women during pregnancy, labour, delivery, breastfeeding or patients who are in

 Before you start to take it

 are pregnant or planning to become pregnant

 are breastfeeding or wish to breastfeed